Robust propensity score weighting estimation under missing at random: Statistical properties

-Thus, the efficiency gain using the estimated propensity score function over the true one is visible only when the propensity score model is true but the outcome regression model is incorrect.
+and $\pi_{1}(\bX) = P( \delta =1 \mid \bX)$. \end{corollary} Thus, the efficiency gain using the estimated propensity score function over the true one is visible only when the PS model is true but the OR model is incorrect.